 Osteoporosis is the most common bone disease in humans and poses a serious health threat for women and men.
 It is characterized by low bone mass and deterioration of the microarchitecture of bone tissue, leading to fragility of the bone and an increased risk of fracture.
 Osteoporosis currently affects approximately 30% of postmenopausal Caucasian women in the United States.
 It is estimated that 50% of the population by the year 2020 will be at risk for osteoporotic fractures.
 Women account for 71% of the 1.5 million osteoporotic fractures per year.
-The estimated treatment cost for this health concerns is $16.9 billion dollars per year.
+The estimated treatment cost for this health concern is over 18 billion dollars per year.

 The process of bone resorption (breakdown) and bone formation is called bone remoldeling.
 Osteoclasts stimulate the production of enzymes that dissolve minerals and protein in bone and thus promote bone resorption.
 Osteoblasts create a protein matrix primarily of collagen, resulting in remineralization of the bone, thereby promoting bone formation.
 Bone remoldeling is normally a balance of bone resorption and bone formation.

 The diagnosis of osteoporosis can be made with a comprehensive history and physical.
-A thorough review of potential risk factors will point the clinician to obtain the best diagnostic tests.
+A thorough review of potential risk factors will point the clinician to obtain the best diagnostic tests for you.
 A thorough evaluation would include a test of bone mineral density such as a DEXA bone density test.
 MRI and CT scans may be considered to assist in the diagnosis.
 A blood measurement of vitamin D is critical to help in choosing the correct amount of replacement.
 Markers of bone breakdown and bone formation such as urinary N-telopeptide, estradiol, osteocalcin, n-terminal propetide pro-Collagen may also help in the assessment.